ebasconp/classeine/README.md

     * `container`
       *  `mono_container`
         * `padding_control`
-      * `layout_container<Constraint>`
+      * `layout_container<Layout>`
         * `dual_layout_container` - Container that stores only two elements, one occupying only its preferred size and the other one occupying the remaining space
-        * `flow_container` - Container where controls are positioned one next to the other according to a left-right-top-bottom ordering
+        * `flow_layout_container` - Container where controls are positioned one next to the other according to a left-right-top-bottom ordering
         * `hbox_layout_container` - Container where the controls are rendered horizontally
         * `vbox_layout_container` - Container where the controls are rendered vertically
-        * `xy_container` - Container where the controls are placed in specific coordinates in the given region.
+        * `xy_layout_container` - Container where the controls are placed in specific coordinates in the given region.
     * `ui_manager`
       * `ui_skin` - Loadable set of renderers, themes and defaults for the UI controls.
       * `ui_theme` - Set of colors and defaults given a theme.
 A Skin can have registered several themes but only one current.